The average hourly pay for an Overhead Crane Operator is $16.47.

 Overhead Crane Operator Job Listings

-Pay by Experience Level for Overhead Crane Operator
+What is the Pay by Experience Level for Overhead Crane Operators?